-Surveys were conducted by walking east-west transects at 10-yard intervals through the Project site and 100 yards beyond the project boundary expect where fences delineated private property.
+Surveys were conducted by walking north-south transects at 10-yard intervals through the Project site and 200 yards beyond the Project boundary.
 The survey techniques used during this assessment have been approved by the U.S. Fish and Wildlife Service for determining the presence or absence of the burrowing owl and desert tortoise and represents an intensive survey effort that resulted in no officially listed or federally protected species being overlooked.

-The elevation of the Project site is approximately 960 feet above sea level.
-The only natural topographical relief consists of sand hummocks that rise from one to two feet above their base.
-The Mission Creek Interim Channel is west of project and approximately 28 feet from the project site.
-A meandering wash as identified by USGS is approximately 183 feet from the project site.
-The Project specific biological assessment indicates that no blue-line stream (streams or dry washes) were observed in or near the Project site, or observed on the U.S. Geological Topographical Survey Map (USGS).
-The biological survey found that the Project site is associated with one plant community: the Sonoran creosote bush scrub, which is the pervasive plant community throughout the Coachella Valley and Colorado Desert of southeastern California.
-Based on these factors, the biological report states that there should be no need to obtain streambed alteration permits from state or federal agencies, and no habitat evaluation or state or federal streambed alteration permits are required.
+The elevation of the Project site is approximately 975 feet above sea level.
+The only natural topographical relief consists of stabilized sand hummocks that rise from one to two feet above their base.
+The hummocks have been formed by creosote shrubs that interrupt the flow of sand carrying wind coming from the west of the Mission Creek floodplain.
+The Project specific biological assessment indicates there are no naturally occurring springs or permanent aquatic habitats in or near the Project site.
+No blue-line stream (streams or dry washes) are shown on the U.S. Geological Survey (USGS) maps for the Project site nor are there botanical indicators of such corridors.
+The biological report states that there should be no need to obtain streambed alteration permits from state or federal agencies, and no habitat evaluation or state or federal streambed alteration permits are required.